 The structure of the Estonian court system is one of the simplest in Europe.
-The first instance is comprised of county courts (4) and administrative courts (2), the second instance is comprised of circuit courts (2) and the third instance is the Supreme Court.
-The four county courts are situated in a total of 15 courthouses and the two administrative courts in four courthouses across the country.
+The first instance is comprised of district courts (4) and administrative courts (2), the second instance is comprised of circuit courts (2) and the third instance is the Supreme Court.